cbrnrd/Kumo/README.md

 * This is a very very very very hard fork of Ghosts/Maus, so props to Ghosts for a great starting point.
 * Originally this software was licensed, but it's been commented out (not fully removed) in `kumo.Kumo`.

+## TODO
+* Create basic obfuscator of final jar so the client class name isn't always `Client.class`
+* Organize the client context menu and add icons to those sections.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/cbrnrd/Kumo.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.